-Cures for psoriasis.
+Treatments for psoriasis.
 Psoriasis and itching.
 Helpful tips to control itching.
 The act of scratching does not spread psoriasis but it interferes with healing.
-There are
+There

 Many people with psoriasis report that they feel itching